ju-bezdek/langchain-decorators/README.md

     {? anything inside this block will be rendered only if all referenced {value}s are not empty (None | "") ?}

-    You can also place it in-line:
+    You can also place it inline:
     this too will be rendered{?, but
         this block will be rendered only if {this_value} and {that_value}
         are not empty ?}!